laminas/laminas-filter/docs/book/v3/standard-filters.md

 it strips all tags but the link.
 By providing an array, you can specify multiple tags at once.

-> ### Warning
->
+WARNING: **Warning**
-> Do not use this feature to secure content.
-This component does not replace the
+Do not use this feature to secure content.
-> use of a properly configured html filter.
+This component does not replace the use of a properly configured html filter.

 ### Allowing defined Attributes